 Nothing Phone 1 – cat in the sun.
 Photo: Joshua Waller

-The GLYPH lights can be effectively used to give a more 3-dimensional look to images, without the harshness of the LED flash on the phone, and if you just want to add a little bit of extra light to a scene the GLYPH lights work well, whilst also keeping more of the background in the shot (without it appearing underexposed).
+The GLYPH lights can be effectively used to give a more three-dimensional look to images, without the harshness of the Nothing Phone 1’s LED flash.
+If you just want to add a little bit of extra light to a scene, they work well, while also keeping more of the background in the shot (without it appearing underexposed).
 This may be of particular interest to people who find the LED flash on smartphones overly harsh.

 Ultra-wide macro focus compared to wide-angle camera macro focus.
 Here you'll spot better colour reproduction on the main camera.
 Photo: Joshua Waller